Key Insights:

 - Requires more time to absorb and show results.

-- Needs to be washed out, which can strip natural oils if done too frequently.
+- It needs to be washed out, which can strip natural oils if done too frequently.

 What is a Hair Serum?